alsonick/notnick.io/posts/note/jeremys-it-lab-ccna-notes.md

 - Stands for 'Start Frame Delimiter'.
 - Length: 1 byte (8 bits).
 - Marks the end of the preamble, and the beginning of the rest of the frame.

+The **Preamble & SFD** is usually not considered part of the Ethernet header.
+Therefore the size of the Ethernet header + trailer is 18 bytes.

 ---